kuehjw09/CS221_semesterProject/README.md

   Use this file to explore the database.
 Sample queries are provided for project-milestone-2.

 - operations.py
-  Running this python script in the CMD Line (Windows) or Terminal (Mac) will query the database using
+  Run this python script in the CMD Line (Windows) or Terminal (Mac) to query the database using
   user input.